CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

                 ![Picture 1](../Media/devices.png)

                 - Selecting a device from the list opens a bar that allows you to manage the selected device.
-You can quickly export, manage tags, initiate automated investigation, and more.
+You can quickly export, manage tags, initiate automated investigations, and more.

                 - Select the name of the device to see device details in the Defender for Endpoint device inventory.
 From the device page, you can gather additional information about the device, such as all of its alerts, a timeline, and security recommendations.
 For example, from the Timeline tab, you can scroll through the device timeline and view all events and behaviors observed on the machine in chronological order, interspersed with the alerts raised.
 Here's an example